Disney's Animal Kingdom Theme Park

 Buy Tree-Friendly Products

 Use paper responsibly and protect the forests by purchasing wood and paper products certified by the Forest Stewardship Council (look for this FSC logo) and buy shade-grown coffee and items made from sustainable bamboo.

 Show Your Support

-Help endangered species like gorillas, tigers, elephants and rhinos by purchasing the “Save Vanishing Species” post office.
+Help endangered species like gorillas, tigers, elephants and rhinos by purchasing the “Save Vanishing Species” stamps at the post office.

 Follow the Story